 Saturday, May 19, 2018 4–5:30pm at IPCNY

 Mixografia: Paper & Process, a discussion with director Shaye Remba and exhibition curator Mina Takahashi

 Saturdays, April 14, April 28, May 12, and June 9, 1–4pm

 Drop-in hand papermaking workshops at IPCNY.
 Artist-educators lead demonstrations on papermaking, appropriate for school-age children and adults.

 IPCNY members tour Brooklyn papermaking workshops Dieu Donné and Pace Paper, and enjoy a curator-led exhibition tour and reception.

 About the Curators

-Mina Takahashi is Editor of Hand Papermaking magazine, a non-profit biannual publication chronicling the finest work in the field while advancing the scholarship and production of handmade paper and paper art.
-She is a member of the board of directors of Dieu Donné Papermill, New York, where she served as executive director from 1990 to 2004.
-Trained originally in Japanese papermaking, she teaches, leactures, and consults on the artistic and craft applications of hand papermaking across the country and internationally.
-She lives in upstate New York where she recently organized “Signs of the Times,” an exhibition of handmade protest signs and banners, at BUSHEL Collective in Delhi, New York.
+Mina Takahashi is Editor of Hand Papermaking, a non-profit biannual publication chronicling the finest work in the field while advancing the scholarship and production of handmade paper and paper art.
+She is a member of the Board of Directors of Dieu Donné, where she served as executive director from 1990 to 2004.
+Trained originally in Japanese papermaking, Takahashi teaches, lectures, and consults on the artistic and craft applications of hand papermaking across the country and internationally.
+She lives in upstate New York where she is a working collective member of BUSHEL, a nonprofit space dedicated to art, agriculture, and action, located in Delhi, New York.
+In 2019 Takahashi will open a hand papermaking studio in Delhi, New York.